Bodmer/TFT_eSPI/README.md

 ```
 You must make sure only one setup file is called.
 In the the custom setup file I add the file path as a commented out first line that can be cut and pasted back into the upgraded User_Setup_Select.h file.
 The ../ at the start of the path means go up one directory level.
 Clearly you could use different file paths or directory names as long as it does not clash with another library or folder name.

-You can take this one step further and have you own setup select file and then you only need to replace the Setup.h line reference in User_Setup_Select.h to, for example:
+You can take this one step further and have your own setup select file and then you only need to replace the Setup.h line reference in User_Setup_Select.h to, for example:
 ```
 #include <../TFT_eSPI_Setups/my_setup_select.h>
 ```
-To select a new setup you then edit your own my_setup_select.h file.
+To select a new setup you then edit your own my_setup_select.h file (which will not get over-writtem furing an upgrade).

 # News
 1. A new beta test branch has been added to support other processors, in particular STM32: